zxing/zxing/.github/ISSUE_TEMPLATE.md

 (Please remove this text once you've read and understood it.)

+## Do Not Report:

+- This app doesn't work on later Androids.
+It cannot be updated and will not be.
+- This barcode does not scan.
+By itself it is not an issue if a particular image does not decode.

 ## Contributing

 The project is in maintenance mode, meaning, changes are driven by contributed patches.